Top 3 Pitfalls in Contract Management

 Another example is that 80% of trading relationships remain unchanged in their terms and structure, according to the IACCM.
 By failing to integrate governance processes into the contract lifecycle and automate the implication of those processes, enterprises incur in higher costs when trying to meet governance requirements after contract execution or implementation.

-By defining clear scope with well-defined goals, adopting an appropriate enterprise contract management system and other relevant software, and developing and implementing processes that provide insights into performance and governance, you are preventing the top three pitfalls in contract management.
+By defining clear scope with well-defined goals, adopting an appropriate contract management system and other relevant software, and developing and implementing processes that provide insights into performance and governance, you are preventing the top three pitfalls in contract management.